 Accommodation options include standard guest rooms, suites, and casitas (one or two-bedroom cottages).
-In a word, the view from the rooms and the pool decks are epic.
+In a word, the view from the rooms and the pool decks is epic.

 While swimming in the pool or unwinding in the hot tub, guests have a stunning panorama of the Santa Catalina Mountains.
 Other amenities include healing botanical gardens, a rejuvenating spa, a fitness center, a cocktail lounge, and an award-winning restaurant, The Grill at Hacienda Del Sol, with a massive wine collection.

 Five Most Popular Excursions in and Around Tucson

 Ideally located, some of the best attractions in Arizona are only a short drive away.
 For example, a few of our favorites include the Sabino Canyon Recreation Area, the 27-mile Mt.
 Lemmon Scenic Byway, and the Arizona-Sonora Desert Museum, Arizona’s second most popular tourist stop, only behind the Grand Canyon.

 Surrounded by natural beauty, and only 20 miles south of Phoenix is the Sheraton Grand at Wild Horse Pass.
 Named after the wild horses that occasionally frequent the area, this hidden gem in the Sonoran Desert radiates luxury.
 Newly renovated with a blend of Native American motifs and earth tones, this hotel has the wow factor expected from one of the best luxury Arizona resorts.